 Using the vCloud Director inventory to locate a vApp requires navigating a hierarchy of containers based on organizational and resource divisions.
-The process is explained in "Inventory Access" on page 96.
+The process is explained in Inventory Access.

 Using the Query Service

 The vCloud SDK for .NET also supports the query service of the vCloud API for finding vApps.
 Consult the sample programs in the SDK for more information about how to use the query service in the SDK.